mrezabayat/iamsorush/content/posts/move-semantics-cpp/index.md

 };
 ```

 The first constructor is the default one.
 The second one constructs the object with an lvalue reference which reads the argument, `t`.
-But third one steals the
+But the third one steals the
 `goalKeeper` object of `t`.
 We are allowed to do that because the object is an rvalue, when the constructor finishes its job, `t` will be destructed.
 The third constructor is called **move constructor**.
 Similar behaviour can be defined for the assignment which is called move assignment.